 Having also learned much more about trans issues, I was struck by how many times Miss Zara is misgendered, with people thinking of her before her transition and also dead-naming her even in the narrative.
 It was through this issue that I finally realized that the narrative seems to take on the language and cadences of whichever character is being highlighted at the time.
 It uses slang and words that they would use if speaking in dialogue.

-While originally I remember siding with Shane, the Afro-Latino character against his boyfriend Omar, who is also the best friend of the protagonist Brando, who is fed up with their open relationship and wants monogamy.
+Originally I remember siding with Shane, the Afro-Latino character against his boyfriend Omar, who is also the best friend of the protagonist Brando, who is fed up with their open relationship and wants monogamy.
 Omar is relentlessly slut-shamed for being sexual and wanting to sleep with different people.
 Even Brando judges Omar from time to time.
-Now, I see that Shane was wrong to try and change Omar and not accepting that they wanted different things and therefore were incompatible.
-Shane insults Omar publicly and privately, calls him names, and disparages Omar to his own friends to force them to try and make him meet Shane’s demands.
+Now, I see that Shane was wrong to try and change Omar and not accept that they wanted different things and therefore were incompatible.
+Shane insults Omar publicly and privately, calls him names and disparages Omar to his own friends to force them to try and make him meet Shane’s demands.
 It took time for me to realize, but I finally realize now that there’s nothing wrong with wanting to have fun and play their field.
 No one can or should make you do anything you don’t want to do.

 Why I Still Love These Works, Despite Some Issues

 Bottom line?
-These stories is clearly written from a previous time period and not written now, but for me personally it did not hamper my enjoyment too much.
-For one I experienced it for the first time back then during said time period, but also I feel that while we can and should recognize problematic aspects of society at the times of things we hold dear, that we can still love and find enjoyment and nostalgia in things that shaped us.
+These stories are clearly written from a previous time period and not written now, but for me personally, it did not hamper my enjoyment too much.
+For one I experienced it for the first time back then during the said time period, but also I feel that while we can and should recognize problematic aspects of society at the times of things we hold dear, we can still love and find enjoyment and nostalgia in things that shaped us.
 It’s just important to think about how far (or not) we’ve come along since then and not unfairly judge things created back then by today’s standards when we all have developed and grown and had years to do so.
 These works are fixed in time, not able to grow, develop and update with us.
 I especially give grace to works created by Black people in particular, because those works speak to me the most, and even more so when they’re Black and LGBTQIA+.